dancer1325/prometheus/web/ui/README.md

 By default, the built web assets are compressed (via the main Makefile) and statically compiled into the Prometheus binary using Go's `embed` package.

-During development it can be convenient to tell the Prometheus server to always serve its web assets from the local filesystem (in the `web/ui/static` build output directory) without having to recompile the Go binary.
-To make this work, remove the `builtinassets` build tag in the `flags` entry in `.promu.yml`, and then run `make build` (or build Prometheus using `go build ./cmd/prometheus`).
+During development it can be convenient to tell the Prometheus server to always serve its web assets from the local filesystem (in the `web/ui/static` build output directory) without having to recompile the Go binary
+* To make this work, remove the `builtinassets` build tag in the `flags` entry in `.promu.yml`, and then run `make build` (or build Prometheus using `go build ./cmd/prometheus`).

 Note that in most cases, it is even more convenient to just use the development web server via `npm start` as mentioned above, since serving web assets like this from the filesystem still requires rebuilding those assets via `make ui-build` (or `npm run build`) before they can be served.

 ### Using prebuilt UI assets

-If you are only working on the Prometheus Go backend and don't want to bother with the dependencies or the time required for producing UI builds, you can use the prebuilt web UI assets available with each Prometheus release (`prometheus-web-ui-<version>.tar.gz`).
-This allows you to skip building the UI from source.
+If you are only working on the Prometheus Go backend and don't want to bother with the dependencies or the time required for producing UI builds, you can use the prebuilt web UI assets available with each Prometheus release (`prometheus-web-ui-<version>.tar.gz`)
+* This allows you to skip building the UI from source.

 1. Download and extract the prebuilt UI tarball:
    ```bash